Previously: Jack O’Lantern.

 Do not play it.

-Please don’t plagiarize this post.
+Please don’t republish this post elsewhere.
 Linking to it or sharing the URL is fine (and encouraged!), as is writing your own unique version of the game, but copying/pasting, republishing, or otherwise reproducing the text of this piece in its entirety or near-entirety on other websites without permission isn’t.

 [Photo via Toa Heftiba, remixed by Lucia Peters.]